unrateddi/WirelessADBManagerVSExtension/README.md

 - Disconnect a Connected device

 ## Get it here!

 ✅ Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=dimitrios-iliopoulos.WirelessADBManager

 ✅ Search it in the Visual Studio Extension Manager

+## Getting Started

+Usually no setup is required after installing the extension.
+Wireless ADB Manager will use a running ADB server instance without an issue.
+In case the ADB server is down/killed then Wireless ADB Manager will try to start it.
+In order to do so it needs to know the location of the adb.exe .
+By default it will try to find it in the PATH of the Environment Variables (both User and Machine) by identifying a path containing *"**android-sdk\platform-tools**"*.
+As a fallback in case the path is not identified in the Environment Variables it will try to locate it in the VS default installation path *"**C:\Program Files (x86)\Android\android-sdk\platform-tools\adb.exe**"*.
+In case you experience problems due to this you should define the correct adb.exe path to the Environment Variables PATH.

 ## Usage